Ahmeddmoustafa/sparks-systems/README.md

    - The source code of the app.
    - A `README.md` file (this file) with setup instructions.
    - Any assumptions made during development.
-3. Optional: Unit tests for critical parts of the application.

 ## Setup and Running the App